River City Dulcimers

 If you know of an event that should be listed, please Contact Dusty.

-RIVER CITY DULCIMERS: UPDATE: As of January, 2022, RCD will be meeting both in person and online.
+RIVER CITY DULCIMERS: RCD is currently meeting both in person and online.
 Our in-person meetings will be the third Saturday of every month from 1:00 to 3:00 PST at The Strum Shop in Roseville.
-The next in-person gathering will be May 21, 2022.
+Please note that there will be NO IN-PERSON RCD GATHERING IN AUGUST since Dusty will be teaching workshops at the Redwood Dulcimer Day.
+The next in-person gathering will be September 17, 2022.
 All are welcome, even if you've never played an instrument before!
-(Contact me beforehand for a loaner instrument.)
+(Contact me beforehand for a loaner instrument.).
 Our gatherings are divided into three parts: a free beginner workshop, group play of our common songs found on the RCD Song List page, and a song circle where we take turns playing a song solo, calling out a tune for group play, or simply listening to others.
 Our online River City Dulcimers Virtual Picking Porch in Zoom will continue the fourth Saturday of every month from 11:00 to 12:30 PST.
 You are invited, so please Contact Dusty to find out more.
-The next online Virtual Picking Porch will be May 28, 2022.
+The next online Virtual Picking Porch will be August 27, 2022.

 BERKELEY DULCIMER GATHERING: The Tenth Annual Berkeley Dulcimer Gathering will be held May 13- 15, 2022 and will be online again as we welcome players from near and far.
 The instructors this year include Thomasina Levy, Rob Brereton, Patti Amelotte, Steve Eulberg, Dave Haas, Erin Mae, Deborah Hamouris, Dusty Thorburn, Kay Bolin, Laura Devine Burnett, and other special guests.

 REDWOOD DULCIMER DAY: The 21st Annual Redwood Dulcimer Day will be held on Saturday, August 20 and will be entirely online.
 This year showcases a stellar lineup, including Don Pedi, Aubrey Atwater,Jessica Comeau, Neal Hellman, Peter Tommerup, Steve Eulberg, Janet Herman, Ron Beardslee, Karen Ashbrook, Kevin Roth, and Dusty Thorburn.
 More details forthcoming.